Skip to main content

 Overall, the presence of drugs, especially in the 20th century art world, reflects the broader social and cultural changes of the time, as well as the ongoing tension between convention and experimentation in artistic practice.
 Drug use may have helped some artists expand their creative horizons, but it also carried risks and negative consequences, both for individuals and for society as a whole.

 While the relationship between creativity and drug use is complex, there is evidence to suggest that there may be a correlation between the two.
 It is important to note that correlation does not equal causation, and that there are many factors that may contribute to both drug use and creativity.
 It is also important to recognise the dangers of addiction and substance abuse, which can have a devastating impact on an artist’s life and work.
 Ultimately, the links between creativity and drug use are complex, and there is much more research to be done to fully understand this relationship.
 In any case, we can say for certain that our productivity and creative flow can in no way be hindered by maintaining mental health and wellbeing.
-If you need some inspiration when it comes to overcoming creative block and expanding your skills and practice, check out this blogpost, orΒ this one!
+If you need some inspiration when it comes to overcoming creative block and expanding your skills and practice, check out this blogpost, or this one!

 Further Reading:

 Luke Hickman is a printmaker and artist with over 15 years of experience.
 He studied at Norwich University, graduating with a BA (Hons) Fine Art, and has worked in both the commercial printing and digital marketing industries for over 7 years.
 Luke's work revolves around the idea of creating art that can illustrate a story with topics covering war, politics and history.
+He also writes about digital marketing and SEO at Bird Marketing.

 Close Menu